 Letting It All Hang Out

 I bet one of the common denominators in both relationships is – you have let them see who you really are.
-They have witnessed you be strong, capable and exceptional, but they have also seen you be scared, neurotic and weak.
+They have witnessed you being strong, capable and exceptional, but they have also seen you be scared, neurotic and weak.
 You’re honest with them about what you’re facing and feeling.
 You let it all hang out.
 It’s not surprising the love is palpable, it’s real!
 Love is genuine when you take off the masks, otherwise it’s a ruse.
 All of us crave truth and relationships that are real.

 With most everyone else, you hide your imperfections.
 When you don’t let someone see the icky parts of you, you question their love.
 Would they love me if they knew I was [ fill in the blank ]?
 This unanswered question lingers between the two of you as an impenetrable web.
 Open up to them and the barrier easily splits in two.
 The more you let them know your shortcomings, AND they stick around, the more powerful the love.